streamwall/streamwall/README.md

 ## Data sources

 Streamwall can load stream data from both JSON APIs and TOML files.
-Data sources can be specified in a config file (see `example.config.toml` for an example) or the command line.
+Data sources can be specified in a config file (see `example.config.toml` for an example) or the command line

 ### Example: CLI command to specify data sources